aantron/ocaml.org/data/planet/camlcity/omake-on-steroids-part-1.md

 includes extensions that are important for controlling and customizing builds.
 There is an interpreter for a simple dynamically typed functional language.
-There is a command shell implementing utilities like &quot;rm&quot; or &quot;cp&quot; which is in particular important on non-Unix systems.
+There is a command shell implementing utilities like "rm" or "cp" which is in particular important on non-Unix systems.
 There are system interfaces for watching files and restarting the build whenever source code is saved in the editor.
 In short, OMake is very feature-rich, but also, and this is the downside, it is also